etwk/blog/content/lists/books.md

 - [ ] Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958-1962 #bumingbai #must
 - [ ] The Cultural Revolution: A People's History, 1962--1976 #must
 - [ ] China After Mao: The Rise of a Superpower

+### Frans de Waal
+- [ ] Different: Gender Through the Eyes of a Primatologist #gender #must
+- [ ] Are We Smart Enough to Know How Smart Animals Are?
+- [ ] Mama's Last Hug: Animal Emotions and What They Tell Us about Ourselves
+- [ ] The Bonobo and the Atheist: In Search of Humanism Among the Primates

 ### George Orwell
 - [ ] Politics and the English Language